inventit/inventit.github.io/references/moat-js-api-document.md

 Every command function of the model stub object transmits its request to the remote device whenever it is invoked.
 See [here](#ClassesModelStub) for detail.

-As of version 1.1.0, `MessageSession` object has the following properties.

 <table class="table table-hover table-bordered">
   <thead>
     <tr>